The JS Framework for

 • History of last 50 requests

-• Auto update with fetch
+• Auto-refresh with fetch

-• Endpoint JSON: /debug?fetch=true
+• JSON Endpoint: /debug?fetch=true

 • Metrics reset button